NoaAmichai/Laptop-Price-Prediction/README.md

 # Project Intro
 Everybody knew what a Laptop is. <br>
 Households with a personal computer in developed countries is closer to 80 percent.
+In our project we got a dataset of laptop prices.

 # Research Question
 Can we predict the price of any Laptop? no matter how many type we have?